 Kolhapur Mahalakshmi Temple Accommodation

 Several guest houses are available for a stay near the Kolhapur Mahalakshmi Temple complex as well as in other parts of the city.
 The prices are reasonable.
 One can book rooms from a wide range of options.
 Most of the hotels provide decent and hygienic accommodation along with the restaurant facilities.
-Some of the popular hotels are the Padma Guest House near the Temple, Hotel Jyotiba, Hotel Pearl and the Heritage resort.
+Some of the popular hotels are the Padma Guest House near the temple, Hotel Jyotiba, Hotel Pearl and the Heritage resort.

 Where to eat near the Kolhapur Mahalakshmi Temple?

 A large number of private restaurants are present around the Kolhapur Mahalakshmi Temple Complex that serves both vegetarian and non-vegetarian cuisine.
 The Kolhapuri cuisine is quite spicy and popular here and a must for every visitor to try.